yoonlee95/morse_segmentation/README.md

 Linux enviorment with

 1. NVIDIA GPU
-2. 16GB or more RAM
+2. Recommended 32GB or more RAM

 **Dependencies**